United States v. Throckmorton: Other appellate court cases

 Dissenting judge John D. Butzner Jr. found too much resemblance to Hazel-Atlas to sustain the district court's verdict.
 That case, too, he noted, had been a settled matter for almost as long before the fraud was discovered, and while Black's opinion had referred to the conspirators behind it as officers of the court, not all were lawyers; the leader, who had written the purported Clarke article, was a "patent attorney", a term used at the time for a company's agent before the Patent Office, who was not himself a lawyer.
 And just as Hartford had deceived not only the Patent Office but the Third Circuit, the company in the instant case had deceived the courts and a federal agency, the National Labor Relations Board, which decertified the union partly due to the alleged violence.

 Later Third Circuit cases maintained that per Publicker "in this circuit no significance is attached to the distinction, sometimes articulated in the caselaw, between intrinsic and extrinsic fraud."
 In 1986 the circuit's chief judge, John Joseph Gibbons, was particularly dismissive of that distinction, saying it "was overruled, if it was ever the law, by Marshall v.
 Holmes" and that it "probably would not in any event survive Erie Railroad v.
 Tompkins and Guaranty Trust Co. v.
 York, at least with respect to judgments in diversity cases."
 In a footnote Gibbons further characterized the distinction as "chimerical".

 The following year the Fifth Circuit had its say about the validity of Throckmorton's distinction in Browning v.
 Navarro, one of many federal and state cases to arise from a lengthy and contentious bankruptcy proceeding.
-Writing for a unanimous panel that reversed the district court only to allow the appellant to revisit a state court judgement he alleged to have been obtained through collusion with the judge, Judge E. Grady Jolly first considered the case in the light of Heiser v.
+Writing for a unanimous panel that reversed the district court only to allow the appellant to revisit a state court judgment he alleged to have been obtained through collusion with the judge, Judge E. Grady Jolly first considered the case in the light of Heiser v.
 Woodruff, the controlling precedent in bankruptcy law for when a federal court may allow a challenge to a state court's decision.
-But while that case had mentioned "judgements procured by fraud" as those from which equitable relief may be granted, it did not define fraud, so Jolly turned first to Throckmorton.
+But while that case had mentioned "judgments procured by fraud" as those from which equitable relief may be granted, it did not define fraud, so Jolly turned first to Throckmorton.

 Jolly found the most relevant aspect of Throckmorton to have been the government's claim that Howard had been aware of the forged documents yet failed to inform the district court, and the lack of any evidence of either Howard's negligence or malfeasance.
 He found the elaborate scheme, and the involvement of officers of the court, in Hazel-Atlas, clarifying.
 "Hazel-Atlas is to be read as an expansion of the limits set by Throckmorton in attacking judgments generally, but not as granting other courts as broad a power to question judgments as Heiser grants bankruptcy courts", Jolly wrote.
 "Hazel-Atlas allows a judgment to be attacked on the basis of intrinsic fraud that results from corrupt conduct by officers of the court."